qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 retrieving and reusing the intermediate data for their custom fitting workflow outside our curve fitting framework.
 Note that a :class:`ScatterTable` instance may be saved in the :class:`.ExperimentData` as an artifact.
+See the :doc:`Artifacts how-to </howtos/artifacts>` for more information.

 .. _curve_analysis_workflow: